bergesinstitute/graf-method/book-4-unit-6.md

 *Yo había estado pensando en Silvia por tres horas cuando ella finalmente llamó.*
 (I had been thinking about Silvia for three hours when she finally called.)

-## Uso del participio como adjetivo
+## Uso del participio como adjetivo (use of the participle as adjective)

-Tanto en inglés como en español, muchos participios pueden ser usados como adjetivos:
+Tanto en inglés como en español, muchos participios pueden ser usados como adjetivos: / In both English and Spanish, many participles can be used as adjectives:

 *I have taken it.* (Participio)

 *The seat is taken.* (Adjetivo)

 (En inglés, el verbo *to die* y el verbo *to open* cambian su forma cuando se transforman en adjetivos.
-En español esto no ocurre.)
+En español esto no ocurre.
+In English, the verb *to die* and the verb *to open* change their form when transformed into adjectives.
+In Spanish this does not happen).

 *He has died.* (Participio)